minisforum-docs/MS-02-Ultra/Docs/English/02-Ultra-BaseGuide.md

 When User Mode is enabled you can set 4 temperature points and 4 PWM values.
 PWM ranges up to 250; PWM = 250 corresponds to full fan speed.

 ### vPro (AMT) Support

+> **Note**
+> 1. You must download the MeshCommander (https://www.meshcommander.com/) software to use the remote KVM feature.
+> 2. The remote KVM feature requires the integrated GPU to be enabled and a display output connected.

 Due to Intel CPU limitations, vPro (AMT) is supported only on 285HX systems.

 - The 2.5G NIC on 285HX SKUs is I226-LM with WM880 chipset; 275HX/235HX SKUs use I226-V with HM870.